polupraneeth/cmb2-extension/README.md

 Extension are organized into categories (folders) and each Extension is placed in its own file with a name that describes what it does.

+First attempt at a library.
+Lots more changes and fixes to do.
+Contributions are welcome.
 ## Usage
 You can view wiki page to usage and setup guide:
 [Documentation](https://github.com/stackadroit/cmb2-extensions/wiki)